pazzer/Wordsmith/Next.md

 > B: Bug

 ### Priority Tickets
+Improve look and functionality of the inspectors words table used to populate groups.
+Show images in the words summary view.
 Separate GroupView rows to make adding images better (stop all photo icons lighting up).
 Adding nationality, archaic
 Dealing with exact synonyms (saloon/sedan; bosun/boatswain).